 Madonna U: Our Transition Center

 The Transition Center, “Madonna U,” is for young adults ages 18-21 needing assistance in acquiring both life skills and jobs skills.

-First-hand experiences teach skills they will need to have a job including: using a cash register, computer, doing custodial work...
+First-hand experiences teach skills they will need to have a job including: using a cash register, computer, and doing custodial work.

-The apartment setting in the school provides excellent opportunities for learning life skills including: how to cook, clean, do dishes, make a bed…
+The apartment setting in the school provides excellent opportunities for learning life skills including: how to cook, clean, do dishes, and make a bed.

 Job coaches are available to assist the students in completing applications, role-playing an interview, and accompanying students as they begin their new jobs.
 The job coach stays with them until the student shows that he/she no longer needs assistance.